 Your vote will be especially important at this year's Annual Meeting.
-As you may be aware, Daniel J. Mangless has nominated three nominees (the "Mangless Nominees") for election as directors at the Annual Meeting on the [●] proxy card in opposition to the three Class II director nominees recommended by our Board of Directors (the "Board"), Richard W. Pascoe, David S. Tierney, M.D. and Christopher A. Posner.
+As you may be aware, Daniel J. Mangless has nominated three nominees (the "Mangless Nominees") for election as directors at the Annual Meeting on the blue proxy card in opposition to the three Class II director nominees recommended by our Board of Directors (the "Board"), Richard W. Pascoe, David S. Tierney, M.D. and Christopher A. Posner.
 The Board does not endorse the Mangless Nominees and unanimously recommends that you vote "FOR" the election of Richard W. Pascoe, David S. Tierney, M.D. and Christopher A. Posner on the WHITE proxy card.

-Additionally, Mr. Mangless has submitted a proposal at the Annual Meeting to adopt a resolution that would repeal any provision of the Company's Amended and Restated Bylaws in effect at the time of the Annual Meeting that was not included in the Company's Amended and Restated Bylaws in effect as of January 1, 2023 (the "Mangless Proposal").
+Additionally, Mr. Mangless has submitted a proposal at the Annual Meeting to adopt a resolution that would repeal any provision of the Company's Amended and Restated Bylaws in effect at the time of the Annual Meeting that was not included in the Company's Amended and Restated Bylaws in effect as of January 1, 2023 (other than the change of the Company's name) (the "Mangless Proposal").
+Prior to February 21, 2023, Zevra Therapeutics, Inc. was named KemPharm, Inc. Therefore, Mr. Mangless's Proposal refers to KemPharm, Inc. The Mangless Proposal does not seek to repeal the change to the Company's name.